Indellient/liftoff-modern-application-automation/README.md

 This example consists of a single pipeline as well as the use of the Habitat Supervisor Control Gateway to apply a configuration to the existing services loaded in our examples.
 Note that the hardening bit of this example may not work if you're using the pre-provisioned packages, as the latest **stable** base OS package available in the original repository will have already run hardening.

-## Updating Configuration for Inspec Linux Audit
+### Example 4, Part 1: Updating Configuration for Inspec Linux Audit

 Within the [example's folder](examples/example-4-compliance) two separate toml files exist, to be used to update the configuration of the loaded base applications.
 To start off, log in to your Automate and create a Token (Settings > API Tokens) to be used to report Inspec Profile runs.
 Insert this token into [infra-linux-hardening-config-example.toml](examples/example-4-compliance/infra-linux-hardening-config-example.toml) along with an updated `server_url` that points to the Automate being used in this example.